Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 The sweet smell of sage is everywhere.
 California buckwheat dots the trail and hillsides with reddish-brown and white blooms, while wild desert flowers and dense chaparral contrast against the backdrop of manzanita and yucca trees.

-Autumn colors in Sespe Creek in Los Padres National Forest
+Autumn colors and fall foliage fill the dry Sespe Creek in Los Padres National Forest.

 Established and improvised campsites are in just about any scenic place you can imagine.
 Most of them sit near the creek, while a few campsites are higher up on the hill along the trail, and nearly all of them have a fire ring of some sort.